+In general, dynamic programming (DP) algorithms for RNA alignment, structure prediction or similar tasks, rely on a recursive decomposition of the RNA sequence into subsequences or combinations of subsequences, which we will call fragments in the following.
+For example, the standard nested secondary structure prediction (Zuker and Stiegler, 1981; Hofacker et al., 1994) decomposes a subsequence into two consecutive subsequences, whereas the algorithm of Rivas and Eddy (1999) for predicting a restricted class of pseudoknots uses fragments that consist of two unconnected subsequences.
+Thus, the type of decompositions considered by each algorithm has major impact on both complexity and the class of structures handled by the algorithm.
 We will develop a general view on decomposition strategies for RNA structures with pseudoknots.
 As a first insight, we point out that the central difference between the various DP based structure prediction algorithms is their choice of one such strategy.
 This choice determines the characteristic trade-off between the class of handled pseudoknots and the resulting complexity of the algorithm.
-As our main contribution, we will introduce a general framework for sequencestructure alignment based on an arbitrary decomposition strategy.
-Compared to the structure prediction algorithm for this decomposition strategy, the alignment algorithm will have only linear time and space overhead.
-Thus the scheme provides the first sequence-structure alignment methods for many pseudoknot classes and covers the classes of all known DP based pseudoknot prediction algorithms.
+As our main contribution, we will introduce a general framework for sequence-structure alignment.
+This framework can be instantiated with arbitrary decomposition strategies.
+Instantiated with a decomposition strategy of any structure prediction method, the alignment algorithm has only linear time and space overhead compared to the structure prediction algorithm.
+The scheme provides the first sequence-structure alignment methods for many pseudoknot classes and covers the classes of all known DP based pseudoknot prediction algorithms.